dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

-This means that responses to the same question from different name server software which match in terms of DNS payload content (header, counts, RRs with name compression removed) do not necessarily match byte for byte on the wire.
+This means that responses to the same question from different name server software which match in terms of DNS payload content (header, counts, RRs with name compression removed) do not necessarily match byte-for-byte on the wire.

-From the C-DNS format it is not possible to ensure that the DNS response payload is reconstructed byte for byte.
-However it can at least, in principle, be reconstructed to have the correct payload length (since the original response length is captured) if there is enough knowledge of the commonly implemented name compression algorithms.
+Therefore, it is not possible to ensure that the DNS response payload is reconstructed byte-for-byte from C-DNS data.
+However, it can at least, in principle, be reconstructed to have the correct payload length (since the original response length is captured) if there is enough knowledge of the commonly implemented name compression algorithms.
 For example, a simplistic approach would be to try each algorithm in turn to see if it reproduces the original length, stopping at the first match.
-This would not guarantee the correct algorithm has been used as it is possible to match the length whilst still not matching the on the wire bytes but without further information added to the C-BOR this is the best that can be achieved.
+This would not guarantee the correct algorithm has been used as it is possible to match the length whilst still not matching the on the wire bytes but, without further information added to the C-DNS data, this is the best that can be achieved.

-(#dns-name-compression-example) presents an example of two differing compression algorithms used by well known name server software.
+(#dns-name-compression-example) presents an example of two different compression algorithms used by well-known name server software.

 # Data Collection

 This section describes a non-normative proposed algorithm for the processing of a captured stream of DNS queries and responses and matching queries/responses where possible.

 For the purposes of this discussion, it is assumed that the input has been pre-processed such that:

-1. All IP fragmentation reassembly, TCP stream reassembly etc. has already been performed
+1. All IP fragmentation reassembly, TCP stream reassembly, and so on, has already been performed
-1. Each message is associated with transport meta-data required to generate the Primary ID (see below)
+1. Each message is associated with transport metadata required to generate the Primary ID (see below)
-1. Each message has a well-formed DNS header of 12 bytes and (if present) the first RR in the query section can be parsed to generate the Secondary ID (see below).
-    * As noted earlier, this requirement can result in a malformed query being removed in the pre-processing stage, but the correctly formed response with RCODE of FORMERR being present
+1. Each message has a well-formed DNS header of 12 bytes and (if present) the first RR in the Question section can be parsed to generate the Secondary ID (see below).
+As noted earlier, this requirement can result in a malformed query being removed in the pre-processing stage, but the correctly formed response with RCODE of FORMERR being present.

 DNS messages are processed in the order they are delivered to the application.

-    * It should be noted that packet capture libraries do not necessary provide packets in strict chronological order.
+It should be noted that packet capture libraries do not necessary provide packets in strict chronological order.

 [TODO: Discuss the corner cases resulting from this in more detail.]